dhanalakshmichandru720-cell/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Program:
 /*

-"""
-Program to implement the Logistic Regression Model to predict the placement status of students Developed by:
-Register Number:
-"""
 # Program to implement the Logistic Regression Model to predict the Placement Status of Students
-# Developed by:
+# Developed by: Dhanalakshmi.C
-# RegisterNumber:
+# RegisterNumber: 25A018616

 import numpy as np
 import pandas as pd